harassment (sexual misconduct) Prevention

 - Always ask first.
-Listen for the response.
+Listen for your partner’s response, and take both verbal and nonverbal signs of reluctance or refusal seriously.
 If the response is not clear, ask again.
-Mixed messages from your partner are a clear indication you should stop and communicate better.
-You must respect their timeline for sexual behaviors with which they are comfortable.
+Mixed messages from your partner are a clear indication that you should stop and talk about it.
+You have a responsibility to respect your partner's timeline for sexual activities with which they are comfortable.

-- Realize that alcohol and drugs are not an excuse to have sex.
-It is against the law to engage in sexual activity with someone who is intoxicated or incapable of saying “no.”
+- Realize that drugs and alcohol are no excuse to have sex.
+Alcohol and other drugs impair judgment and communication, making it difficult to obtain consent.
+Additionally, it is against the law to engage in sexual activity with someone who is incapacitated or incapable of saying “no.”

 - Trust your instincts.
 If you are uncomfortable or sense that you are in danger, leave as soon as you are able.
 In an emergency, you should always call 911.

 - Be a role model and engage respectfully with others in the Arkansas Tech University community.
 Set high standards for your friend group and the larger University community, and model the conduct you expect from others.

 - Be an leader.
 If you see concerning behavior, don’t be afraid to intervene if it is safe to do so, and don’t be afraid to contact Public Safety to assist.
 Speak out against harmful stereotypes and behaviors in conversations with peers and offer help to community members who may need it.

 - Some students have a more difficult time reading social cues than others.
 If you are one of these people, it might be important that you rely less on non-verbal cues and practice good verbal communication with your peer or sexual/romantic partner.
 If you think that you need to improve your communication skills, consider getting connected with Counseling and Disability Services.